Kel-Lu/Kel-Lu.github.io/index.md

 ### About Me

 I am currently a Research Engineer at Duolingo!
+I'm working on exciting work to help personalize learner experiences.

 Formally, I was a PhD student at the University of Washignton studying Natural Language Processing.
-I am fortunate to be a member of [Noah Smith's Ark](https://noahs-ark.github.io/) and a student of the Paul G. Allen School of Computer Science and Engineering.
+I was fortunate to be a member of [Noah Smith's Ark](https://noahs-ark.github.io/) and a student of the Paul G. Allen School of Computer Science and Engineering.
 Before, I was an undergraduate student at Cornell University.